Demos Shakarian: Evangelistic campaigns

-Shakarian used his organizational abilities to facilitate evangelistic campaigns, in particularly working with Charles S. Price.
+Shakarian used his organizational abilities to facilitate evangelistic campaigns, particularly working with Charles S. Price.
 Other evangelists at his events included Tommy Hicks and William Branham and Oral Roberts.
 Shakarian spent most of his adult life building the Fellowship for free.
 Even honorariums that were given to him at speaking engagements he would deposit them back into the ministry.
 Every year at the annual board meeting he would resign his position as president, step out into the hall, and allow the 200 man board to vote on the next president.
 The Fellowship grew into over 190 countries.
 Hundreds of other ministries were birthed from the Fellowship.
 Shakarian played a key role in working with Paul Crouch to help launch Trinity Broadcasting Network (TBN).
 Joel Osteen’s ministry started from his father John Osteen.
 Shakarian played a key role in saving that ministry in the early days.
 When John was removed as a pastor due to his beliefs in the Pentecostal movement, Shakarian immediately caught a flight to be with John, convinced him not to quit but to start his own ministry wherein Shakarian funded the launching of John's first tent meeting.

 The Full Gospel Business Men's Fellowship International

 Shakarian noted that his tent campaigns mainly attracted women, and Full Gospel Business Men's Fellowship International was established to encourage more participation by men by providing a platform for businessmen to give religious testimonies.
 The plan was supported by Oral Roberts, and under his leadership, the FGBMFI had chapters in over 190 countries.

-Richard Shakarian is now international president of FGBMFI.
+Richard Shakarian became president after his father died.
+Francis Owusu is now international president of FGBMFI.

 Beliefs

 Shakarian was a third-generation Pentecostal, and he believed in the "Full Gospel", that all the supernatural events in the New Testament should be understood literally, and could also occur today.
 In particular, he believed that God healed the sick and injured (including on one occasion his own cattle herd from tuberculosis), and that Christians filled with the Holy Spirit received visions and promptings from God, including direct messages.

-Shakarian considered that although God sometimes prompted him to pray for healings, he was primarily to be a "helper", as defined by I Corinthians 12:28.
+Shakarian considered that although God sometimes prompted him to pray for healings, he was primarily to be a "helper", as defined by 1 Corinthians 12:28.

 He also believed that the rise of the Charismatic Movement was a harbinger of the Second Coming, and that there would be a persecution of Christians in America just before this occurred.